philajay/ai-councillor/trial_1/plan.md

 pip install psycopg2-binary pgvector sentence-transformers
 ```

 ### 1.2.
+Data Transformation
+A preliminary script, `create_step6.py`, is run to process the initial `data/step5.json`.
+This script transforms the string-based `admission_test_requirement` field into a structured JSON object, `admission_test_requirement_json`, and saves the output as `data/step6.json`.
+This pre-processing step makes the data easier to load and query in the database.

+### 1.3.
 Database Schema Definition
-The script will first connect to PostgreSQL and execute the following SQL commands to set up the necessary tables and extensions.
+The `populate_database.py` script will first connect to PostgreSQL and execute the following SQL commands to set up the necessary tables and extensions.

 ```sql
 -- Enable vector and trigram support